PyRigi/PyRigi/doc/math/rigidity/global.md

 :::{prf:theorem}
 :label: thm-globally-randomize-algorithm

-The randomized algorithm for checking global rigidity never returns a false "True" answer, and returns a false "False" answer with probability bounded above by $ve/N$, where $v$ is the number of vertices, $e$ is the number of edges and $N$ is an arbitrarily large integer.
+The randomized algorithm for checking global rigidity never returns a false `True` answer, and returns a false `False` answer with probability bounded above by $ve/N$, where $v$ is the number of vertices, $e$ is the number of edges and $N$ is an arbitrarily large integer.
-In this case, we chose $N = 2\cdot ve + 2$ so that the probability of getting a false "False" is less than 0.5.
+In this case, we chose $N \geq A\cdot ve + 2$ so that the probability of getting a false `False` is less than $1/A$.
 In particular, checking for generic global rigidity in $\mathbb{R}^d$ is in $RP$, i.e., the class of randomized polynomial time algorithms.